ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 The `replaces` data field includes the message ID of the message to edit/replace.
 The message included in the body is a replacement for the message with the replaced message ID.
-If the same message is placed more than once, the `replaces` data field refers to the message ID of the first instance of the message.
+If the same message is replaced more than once, the `replaces` data field refers to the message ID of the first instance of the message.
 This allows maximum correlation of different version of the same message, even if the receiver was not privy to all of the original versions.